writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 We collectively refer to ourselves as “`documentarians <https://www.writethedocs.org/documentarians/>`_”.

 Each year, we
-invite community members to share their insights and experiences.
+encourage community members to share their insights and experiences.
 Between the talks on stage, discussions in the unconference sessions, collaboration during the writing day, and hallway conversations — 100% of our conference content comes from our community.